codewithheeren/.Net/WPF - Windows Presentation Foundation/WPF_IMPL17.md

 ## WPF - Open new window on click on button.

 /*
-18. Open custmo window with show and show dialog opetions.
-Ref.
-Design-
+18. Open custom window with show and show dialog opetions.
 */

 ### MainWindow.xaml